Rules reference

 [boolean_attribute]

-You can also use certain attributes as a corresponding value within a condition.
-For instance, you can create a rule to block payments where the issuing country of the card doesn’t match with the country where the payment was made, using the following attribute and value:
+You can also use attributes as a corresponding value within a condition.
+For example, you can create a rule to block payments where the issuing country of the card doesn’t match the country where the payment took place:

 Block if :card_country: != :ip_country: